 The results and daily water quality forecasts are available on the Yarra and Bay website.

-EPA, in partnership with Integrated Marine Observing System (IMOS), has installed automated water quality monitoring systems onboard Spirit of Tasmania 1.
-The system collects continuous measurements while travelling from Port Melbourne, through Port Philip Bay and across Bass Straight to Tasmania every day.
+EPA, in partnership with Integrated Marine Observing System (IMOS), has installed automated water quality monitoring systems on board Spirit of Tasmania I. The system collects continuous measurements while travelling from Port Melbourne, through Port Phillip Bay and across Bass Strait to Tasmania every day.
 It measures:

 - phytoplankton (via fluorescence monitoring)